Sulimalogy/Text2ImgFlutterApp/README.md

     ```
 6. Enter a description in the text input field and generate an image.
 Use the save button to store the image locally and review it later in the history tab.

-## Examples
-- Input: "A beautiful sunset over the ocean"
-  Output: (Image of sunset over the ocean)

 ## References
 - Flutter documentation: [https://flutter.dev/docs](https://flutter.dev/docs)